WebsyIO/blog-posts/ten-design-tips.md

 We are on the internet folks, where the definition of immediacy takes on its full meaning.
 Precise and clear information, without distractions is key.
 A good example to follow is the headline-making scheme in journalism: what, who/whose, why, when and where, but divided into different headings and subheadings.
 If you don't believe me, ask your friend, the deep thinker, who takes his Tinder biography as a space to post Oscar Wilde quotes, and see how that works out!
 Yes, I’m one of those.

 ### 2. Responsive
 Of course, one size fits all, right?
 Unfortunately, not.
 It’s important to consider mobiles and tablets etc. and beware the Judderman, device orientation complicates things further.
-These tools can help you in this endeavour and we even have a few of our own.\
+Tools such as Bootstrap and Material Design can help you in this endeavour and we even have a few of our own.\
 \
 [![Bootstrap]][BootstrapLink] [![Material]][MaterialLink]